romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 })
 ```

-To reuse underlying `Adapter` instance, you can provide an adapter:
+To reuse the underlying `Adapter` instance, you can provide an adapter:

 ```ts
 import { createDb, Adapter, columnTypes } from 'pqb'